 There is an inherent risk in participating in any amusement ride.
-We expect riders to exercise good judgment and act in a responsible manner.
-Guests must also obey all oral and written warnings and properly use all ride safety equipment provided.
-Guests who do not comply with ride rules may be ejected from the park without refund.
-Please refer to specific guidelines posted at the entrance of every ride.
+We expect riders to exercise good judgement and act in a responsible manner.
+Guests must also obey all oral and written warnings and properly use ride safety equipment provided.
+Guests that do not comply with ride rules may be ejected from the park without refund.
+Please read the specific guidelines posted at each entrance of the rides.

-Season Pass holders must present their passes to gain entrance to the park.
-Season Pass entry is only valid once a day.
-Guests who leave the park and plan to return must get their hands stamped before they leave the park.
-When Guests return to the park, they must enter through the re-entry gate with a proper hand stamp.
-Transferring hand stamps is a violation of Six Flags policies and is strictly prohibited.
+Pass holders must present their passes to enter the park.
+Pass holders who leave the park and plan to return must get a re-entry handstamp before they leave the park.
+When Guests return to the park, they must enter through the re-entry gate with a proper handstamp.
+Transferring a re-entry handstamp is a violation of Six Flags policies and is strictly prohibited.
 During Fright Fest, Pass holders must present their passes to enter the park.
 Pass holders who leave the park and plan to return, must receive a re-entry wristband upon exit.
 Guest must return to the park prior to 7:00pm to be allowed re-entry.

 Selfie sticks, monopods, and similar devices are not allowed inside Six Flags parks.